boldflight/BibleConverter/test_EPUB/output/1chron.md

 ### David Praises God

-[16] King David went in, sat before the Lord, and said: “Who am I, O Lord God, and what is my family, that you should have brought me to this point?
+[16] King David went in, sat before the **Lord**, and said: “Who am I, O **Lord** God, and what is my family, that you should have brought me to this point?
 [17] And you did not stop there, O God!
 You have also spoken about the future of your servant’s family.
-You have revealed to me what men long to know, O Lord God.
+You have revealed to me what men long to know, O **Lord** God.
 [18] What more can David say to you?
 You have honored your servant; you have given your servant special recognition.
-[19] O Lord, for the sake of your servant and according to your will, you have done this great thing in order to reveal your greatness.
+[19] O **Lord**, for the sake of your servant and according to your will, you have done this great thing in order to reveal your greatness.
-[20] O Lord, there is none like you; there is no God besides you!
+[20] O **Lord**, there is none like you; there is no God besides you!
 What we heard is true!
 [21] And who is like your people, Israel, a unique nation in the earth?
 Their God went to claim a nation for himself!
 You made a name for yourself by doing great and awesome deeds when you drove out nations before your people whom you had delivered from the Egyptian empire and its gods.
 [22] You made Israel your very own nation for all time.
-You, O Lord, became their God.
+You, O **Lord**, became their God.
-[23] So now, O Lord, may the promise you made about your servant and his family become a permanent reality!
-Do as you promised, [24] so it may become a reality and you may gain lasting fame, as people say, ‘The Lord of Heaven’s Armies is the God of Israel.’
+[23] So now, O **Lord**, may the promise you made about your servant and his family become a permanent reality!
+Do as you promised, [24] so it may become a reality and you may gain lasting fame, as people say, ‘The **Lord** of Heaven’s Armies is the God of Israel.’
 The dynasty of your servant David will be established before you, [25] for you, my God, have revealed to your servant that you will build a dynasty for him.
 That is why your servant has had the courage to pray to you.
-[26] Now, O Lord, you are the true God; you have made this good promise to your servant.
+[26] Now, O **Lord**, you are the true God; you have made this good promise to your servant.
-[27] Now you are willing to bless your servant’s dynasty so that it may stand permanently before you, for you, O Lord, have blessed it and it will be blessed from now on into the future.”
+[27] Now you are willing to bless your servant’s dynasty so that it may stand permanently before you, for you, O **Lord**, have blessed it and it will be blessed from now on into the future.”

 ## Chapter 18